LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Experimental Evaluation for RCA Stage

 \subsubsection{\textbf{Baseline Setup}}

-According to the research conducted in Section 2, to the best of our knowledge, there are currently no baseline methods using LLMs for CI/CD error log analysis that can be directly compared.
-Instead, we select LogPrompt \cite{interpreteable} and LogGPT \cite{loggpt} as baselines, as they represent recent LLM-based approaches for general log analysis and anomaly detection:
+According to our survey in Section \ref{sec:relatedwork}, LogSage is the first method specifically designed for CI/CD root cause analysis, and thus there are no existing baselines that can be directly compared.
+As the best available alternatives, we adopt LogPrompt~\cite{interpreteable} and LogGPT~\cite{loggpt} as baselines, since they represent recent LLM-based approaches for general log analysis and anomaly detection.
+We do not compare against non-LLM methods, as such approaches are typically restricted to specific log formats or require training models from scratch, which contrasts with LogSage’s training-free, plug-and-play integration into arbitrary CI/CD systems.

 \begin{itemize} \item \textbf{LogPrompt}: LogPrompt is an interpretable log analysis framework that utilizes prompt engineering techniques to guide LLMs in detecting anomalies without requiring any fine-tuning.
 It is designed for real-world online log analysis scenarios and emphasizes interpretability by generating natural language explanations alongside detection results.
 Evaluations across nine industrial log datasets show that LogPrompt outperforms traditional deep learning methods in zero-shot settings. \item \textbf{LogGPT}: LogGPT explores ChatGPT for log-based anomaly detection using a structured prompt-response architecture.
 It integrates chain-of-thought reasoning and domain knowledge injection to improve detection accuracy.
 The system generates structured diagnostic outputs with explanations and remediation suggestions.
-Experiments on benchmark datasets such as BGL and Spirit demonstrate its competitiveness against state-of-the-art deep learning baselines under few-shot and zero-shot conditions. \end{itemize}
+Experiments on benchmark datasets such as BGL demonstrate its competitiveness against state-of-the-art deep learning baselines under few-shot and zero-shot conditions. \end{itemize}